 As well as the expected counties, there are a number of special

 counties that apply to census returns.
-Two of these apply to census location: for those aboard a ship on a census night [E&W year scope?]
-(1861 onwards in Scotland), either in a port or at sea, the returns were made to England and Wales Shipping or to Scottish Shipping.
+Two of these apply to census location: from 1861, for those aboard a ship on a census night, either in a port or at sea, the returns were made to England and Wales Shipping or to Scottish Shipping.
 These additional

 counties are at the end of the list.

 Please note that the Nearby places option has been withdrawn (temporarily) for technical reasons.

 You can narrow down a search by typing in the first and/or last birth year to be searched.
 You can also select a Birth County.

 Bear in mind that for the 1841 census, ages of adults should have been rounded down to the nearest five, but that some enumerators ignored this.
 Also that officially the only choices for Birth County were the census county itself, another (unspecified) county in the same country, England, Scotland, Ireland or

 Foreign (not a British Subject).
 We will have transcribed any additional information given, but this is a rare occurrence.

 From 1851 onwards, we have transcribed overseas birth